9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ::::

 We have two levels of `MVar` use here.
 We keep the `Map` in an `MVar`.
-This lets us \"modify\" the map by replacing it with a new version.
+This lets us "modify" the map by replacing it with a new version.
 We also ensure that any thread that uses the Map will see a consistent view of it.